junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 1

 Work still comes first though.
-By the time Dean checks the clock again, he only gets less than four hours of sleep for the night.
-His boss would kill him if he misses the daily morning meeting.
+By the time Dean checks the clock again, he only gets less than four hours of sleep left for the night.
+His boss would kill him if he missed the daily morning meeting.
 And he absolutely still needs the salary to pay the rent -- for both of their sake.

-Dean sighs, turns off the laptop, and drags himself to bed, wondering briefly if all the shocking knowledge he learned earlier would keep him awake for the rest of the night or the exhaustion would be enough to knock him out.
+Dean sighs, turns off the laptop, and drags himself to bed, wondering briefly if all the shocking knowledge he learned earlier would keep him awake for the rest of the night or if the exhaustion would be enough to knock him out.

-But at least now that he knows what -- who -- is out there in the dark, hanging around the apartment, and glancing at him once in a while, Dean's concern of the darkness is completely eliminated.
+But at least now that he knows what -- who -- is out there in the dark, hanging around the apartment, and glancing at him once in a while, Dean's concern about the darkness is completely eliminated.

-"Would you mind not stay in my room when I'm changing or trying to sleep?"
+"Would you mind not staying in my room when I'm changing or trying to sleep?"
 Dean says, with his eyes closed, facing the ceiling.
 He swears he can hear the sound of something extremely like clothes rubbing.
 But it could also just be air flow fluttering the clothes in the closet.

 "Sorry," Castiel answers quickly, his voice floating farther away, moving through the bedroom wall, into the kitchen.
 "I'll just, stay here then."

 Dean hums.
 Focusing on trying to fall asleep again.
 But somehow his mind flows to the kitchen where he guesses Castiel would be.
 Would he be standing there the whole night, or sitting in a chair?
 Can ghosts sit?
-What if he accidentally touch the salt sprinkler and hurt himself?
+What if he accidentally touches the salt sprinkler and hurts himself?

 "Cas?"
 Dean says again, slightly raising his voice.